CKEditor AI on Your Premises

 What’s New in CKEditor’s Converters: Introducing Export to PDF v2 and More

 CKEditor’s Word and PDF document converters continue to evolve.
-Recent updates introduced a major new version of Export to PDF, expanding layout flexibility.
+Recent updates introduced a major new version of Export to PDF, expanding layout flexibility and enabling more advanced document generation workflows.
 Additionally, along with stability improvements, Word converters now support footnotes.

 This blog post covers some recent changes to converters: